The Information Zone - Page 2

 INTRODUCTION

-The Management and QA Systems and Procedures of these awards are determined by the requirements of Bath Spa University, the School of Development and Participation's Wessex Partnership, and external organisations such as OfSTED, Lifelong Learning UK (LLUK) and Standards Verification UK (SVUK).
+The Management and QA Systems and Procedures of these awards are determined by the requirements of Bath Spa University, the School of Education, and external organisations such as the Learning and Skills Information Service (LSIS), the Institute for Learning (IfL) and the Office for Standards in Education (OfSTED).

 APPROACH

-Moving towards a consistency in delivering and supporting the entitlement of our trainees is our key challenge within the new reform agenda for Teacher Education and Development.
+Moving towards a consistency in delivering and supporting the training experience of our trainees is our key challenge within the current reform agenda for Teacher Education and Development.

-In order to ensure consistency across all centres, a management and QA system has been agreed which includes:
+In order to ensure consistency across all centres, the management and QA system has been tailored to include:

-• a set of guidance, procedures, documents, management and QA tools which are in place across the partnership
+• a comprehensive set of guidance, procedures, documents and QA tools which are in place across the partnership

-• an online portal for sharing and developing these systems and tools in the form of a Lifelong Learning Initial Teacher Training Programme Handbook.
+• an online portal for sharing and developing these systems and tool

 COURSE MANAGEMENT

-The university has agreed with all partner colleges on key aspects of common Course Management which ensures consistency across all centres.
-A number of new procedures and documents are being introduced during 2007/8.
+The university has agreed with all partner colleges on key aspects of common Course Management to ensure consistency across all centres.

 The Components of the LL ITT Course Management System are: